bryanaka/mailer/readme.md

 You can do this via the provided `secrets.rb` (see secrets.example.rb) or via something more akin Foreman's `.env` file or Fiagro's `application.yml` file

-**This application will fail to launch if the environment variables are not present and the secrets.rb file is not present.
+**This application will fail to launch if the environment variables are not present AND the secrets.rb file is not present.
 Make the appropriate modifications for your use**

 For Heroku, make sure to use the `heroku config:set VAR_NAME=VAR_VALUE` command